FZoltanI/originalroleplay/README.md

 > [!IMPORTANT]
 > **The official OriginalRoleplay team-created Multi Theft Auto server has NOT BEEN AVAILABLE since February 2023.
 Any server running under the OriginalRoleplay name on the MTA client are copies or unofficial servers.
 If you want to support the OriginalRoleplay server and follow the future of the team and the community, you can do so on the following Discord server:
 > https://discord.gg/original-roleplay-gta-rp-652897662307270667**
+> All other Discord servers are scams, trying to deceive you and take your money by exploiting the reputation of OriginalRoleplay.
+We urge you not to fall for these various scams and deceptions!

 Feel free to browse and use the mod as you like.